hwayne/learntla/content/concurrency/processes/index.md

 {{% code processes %}}

 All processes must be assigned a value.
 There are two ways to do this.
-First, you can say "process = foo", which will create one copy of that process.
-Or you could say "process \in bar", in which case it will create one copy of that process for each element in bar.
+First, you can say `process = foo`, which will create one copy of that process.
+Or you could say `process \in bar`, in which case it will create one copy of that process for each element in `bar`.
 So if you write `process \in {1, 3, 5}`, you have three copies of that process running your behavior.

 All processes in a behavior must be comparable.
-So if you write "process = 1", you can’t have a second defined as "process bar = ‘bar’".
+So if you write `process = 1`, you can’t have a second defined as `process bar = 'bar'`.
 1 and ‘bar’ are not comparable.
 This is a case where model values and model sets can be very useful, since every model value is comparable to everything else (it's unequal to everything except itself).

-You can get a process’s value with "self":
+You can get a process’s value with `self`:

 ```tla
 process foo = "bar"